 - Deli meat

 Four to six weeks after surgery, most patients are ready to return to their (new) normal eating patterns.
-Solid food is safe by now, but to achieve the success you want from your gastric sleeve surgery, you should avoid:
+Solid food is safe by now, but to achieve the success you want from your gastric sleeve surgery, you should avoid certain foods.

 - White bread